This past week many of us learned a lot about Facebook’s data collection, sharing and business practices.

 - Facebook collects everything you have posted online.
 We expected this, of course.

 - Facebook tracks you across web sites, logging what web sites – even what pages – you have visited.
-Facebook does this using Facebook web site logins, “Likes”, and “Share” buttons, Recommendation: Do not use the Facebook option to log in to non-Facebook web sites.
+Facebook does this using Facebook web site logins, “Likes”, and “Share” buttons on other web sites.
+Recommendation: Do not use the Facebook option to log in to non-Facebook web sites.

 - Using hidden pixel bit images and online advertising networks, Facebook logs your visits to web sites where you had no relationship with Facebook.